You can see some March 12, 2020 newspaper headlines below:

 These numbers strongly suggest that the decline will continue.

 Yesterday’s blog talked about the effectiveness and the importance of rebalancing to our own asset allocation.
 L.D.
 Pankey, a student of Benjamin Graham’s, talked about rebalancing more aggressively for better results.You need to login to view the rest of the content.
 Please Login.
 Not a Member?
-You can now sign up for a one-month free trial membership.
+You can now sign up for $12 for a one-year membership.
 Join Us